Kishankharvi/netpilot_frontend/README.md

 ## License

-This project is proprietary and intended for internal use by SocGen.
+This project is proprietary and intended for internal use only .
 All rights reserved.

 ---